bakubay/systematically-improving-rag/docs/workshops/chapter5-1.md

 - **Target**: 25-40% improvement in retrieval accuracy for your specialized capability
 - **Business Impact**: Reduced time-to-answer for users in your target segment
 - **System Health**: Clear separation between routing accuracy and individual retriever performance

+## Where to Go From Here

+**You've completed specialized retrieval fundamentals.
+Next steps:**

+- **Stuck on which strategy to use?** Re-read [Two Paths to Better Retrieval](#two-paths-to-better-retrieval) and match to your query patterns
+- **Ready to implement routing?** Continue to [Chapter 6-1: Query Routing](chapter6-1.md)
+- **Want multimodal examples?** Jump to [Chapter 5-2: Multimodal Implementation](chapter5-2.md)
+- **Need to identify segments first?** Go back to [Chapter 4-1: Topic Modeling](chapter4-1.md)

+**Checklist before moving on:**

+- ✅ Built at least one specialized index
+- ✅ Measured improvement (before/after recall numbers)
+- ✅ Documented what capability this index enables
+- ✅ Understand P(success) = P(right retriever) × P(finding data)
+- ✅ Have test queries for each specialized retriever

+**Stuck?
+Common issues:**

+- **"Don't know which strategy to use"** → Start with synthetic text (Strategy 2).
+It's more flexible and easier to test
+- **"No improvement in recall"** → Check if you're measuring the right segment.
+Specialized retrievers help specific query types, not everything
+- **"Too slow/expensive"** → Use write-time computation.
+Process once, query many times.
+Cache embeddings
+- **"RAPTOR too complex"** → Skip it unless you have 1,500+ page documents with scattered information.
+Most systems don't need it

+Ready to route queries intelligently?
+Continue to [Chapter 6-1](chapter6-1.md).

 !!! tip "Next Steps"
     In [Chapter 6](chapter6-1.md), we'll explore how to bring these specialized components together through intelligent routing, creating a unified system that seamlessly directs queries to the appropriate retrievers.